bostonopen/bostonopen.github.io/index.md

 <img src="images/logo-box.svg" width="100" align="right">

 These meetups are extremely casual.
-Often we're around 7-10 people.
+Often [we](https://bostonopen.github.io/people) are around 7-10 people.
 We eat.
 We chat.
 We talk about open source.
 We talk about all kinds of things.

 <img src="images/logo.svg" width="100" align="right">